trungcaot/MsCoreOne/README.md

- # MsCoreOne - Simple Ecommerce
+ # MsCoreOne - Simple Ecommerce (Upgrading is comming!)

  This is a simple ecommerce to practice technologies.